 We round a bend in the bluff and the rough-looking captain puts the boat towards land.

 We land on a hidden bay and the fisherman nods us up a high flight of steps cut in the rock.
 We push up the steps not knowing what to expect and then, there, in a deep crevice in the rock, is a cockeyed ancient church jammed, tight, into the cave.

 Built, again, by hermit monks up here 600 years ago.
 It’s a sweet-looking sloped church, the Church of Panagia Eleousa, crammed in whole below the rough cave slabs with, more, incredible frescoes.
 Including, sneakily tucked in among the Christs and the Virgins, the slightly incongruous two smiling monk artist responsible for the paintings.

 Our old fisherman of Psarades is a proud Greek.
-However, along with Greek he also speaks Slavic.
+However, along with Greek he also speaks an inherited Slavic language.
 He speaks nothing but Slavic at home to his equally Greek wife.

-We carry on out further into the lake and then without warning our skipper suddenly cuts the engine and we drift forward silently.
-He points to the lake.
+We carry on out further onto the lake and then without warning our skipper suddenly cuts the engine and we drift forward silently.
+He points down on to the lake.
 “Etho…” he says.
-We look down on the water.
+We look into the water.

 This is the point where the three countries sharing this lake, Greece, Macedonia and Albania, meet.

 We bob for a while, in the silence, the lake lapping at the hull, all three of us thinking private thoughts, floating, buoying, from one country to the next out here in tranquil beauty.

 Then, with a sigh, the old man starts the boat up again.
 It coughs, slowly, reluctant to start, and then chugs its way over the rippled expanse of water.

 Back towards Greece, and the huge sweep of land and mountains waiting patiently for us to continue our journey.